Officer-involved domestic violence: Mongolia

-Mongolia -- Analyzing seven semi-structured interviews with service providers finds pattern and prevalence of OIDV in Mongolia.
+Analyzing seven semi-structured interviews with service providers finds pattern and prevalence of OIDV in Mongolia.
 Findings argue that OIDV occurs at higher rates than domestic violence in the general population and poor implementation and enforcement of domestic violence laws are linked to law enforcement's lack of operational capacity and institutional culture that maintains a "code of silence" to protect police reputation.

+United Kingdom

-United Kingdom (U.K.) -- Reviewing interviews with ten female intimate partners of male police perpetrators in England and Wales who went to report OIDV to a law enforcement agency, researchers categorized victims’ reporting experiences as either ‘hostile-obstructive’ or ‘collusive-minimising.’
+Reviewing interviews with ten female intimate partners of male police perpetrators in England and Wales who went to report OIDV to a law enforcement agency, researchers categorized victims’ reporting experiences as either ‘hostile-obstructive’ or ‘collusive-minimising.’
 This illustrates a "double bind" where victims are harmed by "society's guardians" and subsequently receive inadequate recognition from the police institution itself.
-The article frame these findings as institutional betrayal that necessitates urgent institutional courage and transparent reform to challenge the internal police culture that protects abusive officers.
+The article frames these findings as institutional betrayal that necessitates urgent institutional courage and transparent reform to challenge the internal police culture that protects abusive officers.

+In 2020, the Centre for Women's Justice filed a first-of-its-kind Super-Complaint against policing bodies in England and Wales, documenting systemic failures in how police forces handle OIDV allegations and outlining 11 overarching themes around barriers to reporting, investigative failings, conflicts of interest, and institutional cultures that undermined victim confidence.
+The official response investigated and accepted the findings and committed to national reforms which were largely accepted by law enforcement agencies across the country.
+Subsequent reviews by advocates and scholars have reported uneven progress, however, with OIDV-responses still hindered by the original issues reported in the 2020 Super-Complaint.